Alice Comyns Carr: Career

+Writings

-Carr wrote an analysis of fashion in 1850 for The Woman's World magazine after Oscar Wilde took over the editorship.
+Carr wrote an analysis of fashion for The Woman's World magazine after Oscar Wilde took over the editorship in 1887.
 Carr published a volume of reminiscences in 1926.
 In it, she wrote, "I had long been accustomed to supporting a certain amount of ridicule in the matter of clothes, because in the days when bustles and skin-tight dresses were the fashion, and a twenty-inch waist the aim of every self-respecting woman, my frocks followed the simple, straight line as waistless as those of today."

-Carr also wrote several books, including "North Italian Folk: Sketches of Town and Country Life" (1878), "Margaret Maliphant" (1889), and "The Arm of the Lord" (1899).
+Carr also wrote several books, including North Italian Folk: Sketches of Town and Country Life (1878), Margaret Maliphant (1889), and The Arm of the Lord (1899).

+Alice Comyns Carr died on 11 October 1927 at her home in Hampstead and was buried in Highgate Cemetery.